SamDaviesExeter/Student-Society-Event-Planner/README.md

 - ```main.py``` - Entry point of the program.
 It will load the input files and execute both algorithms
 - ```brute_force.py``` - Implements the subset generation using bit manipulation to explore all possible combinations
 - ```dynamic.py``` - Implements a 3D dynamic programming solution: ```dp[i][t][b]``` representing a maximum enjoyment using first ```i``` activities within time ```t``` and budget ```b```
+- ```greedyheuristic.py``` - Implements a greedy heuristic algorithm for activity selection, this algorithm provides an alternative algorithmic approach
 - ```utility.py``` - Contains file-reading and helper functions
 - ```stack_struc.py``` / ```queue_struc.py``` - Custom data structure implementations used for solution reconstruction and ordering
 - ```tests.py``` - Used for basic validation and debugging during development